oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Pixman is a low-level software library for pixel manipulation, providing features such as image compositing and trapezoid rasterization.
 Important users of pixman are the cairo graphics library and the X server.

-**URL**
+**More Information**

 http://www.pixman.org/